 Have you ever noticed a greenish, rocky build-up on old sink faucets and outdoor spigots?
 This is a result of hard water depositing calcium on your metal fixtures.
 If this continues, the buildup will block your pipes and cause plumbing failure.
 Hard water also deposits and leaves residue behind on surfaces that can be difficult to clean.
 Water softness testing and treatment is the most important step you can take to ensure a long life for the plumbing and appliances that come in contact with water in your home.
 Additionally, hard water has a harder time rinsing soap and dirt from your body while you bathe, so soft water in your home helps you stay cleaner and healthier!

-It is always wise to have your water tested every two years by a certified testing laboratory.
-Hard water that is full of contaminants can lead to health issues in some cases, so testing to see if you need a water softener is always recommended.
-The WQA strongly recommends water testing after a period of disuse and before a specific water treatment product be selected.
-The water treatment experts at Owens are WQA certified and prepared to test and diagnose any water treatment issues.
-Studies have shown that with the reported levels of lead, arsenic, nitrates, nitrites, methane and bacteria, there can be a much lesser risk for contamination when you have installed proper water filtration.
+The Water Quality Association (WQA) strongly recommends water testing after a period of disuse and before a specific water treatment product be selected.
+The water treatment experts at Owens are prepared to test and diagnose any water treatment issues.
+Studies have shown that with the reported levels of lead, arsenic, nitrates, nitrites, methane, and bacteria, there can be a much lower risk of contamination when you have the proper water filtration installed.

 As an authorized dealer of Kinetico products, Owens Soft Water can offer you the best in water treatment systems.
 Contact us for a free water analysis, a quick quote, or even request services for repair on your current water softener.